The Rising HIV Rates Among Young Women and Girls of Color:

 Kellee Terrell: Claire, Tracie just brought up a really good point: Who cares about young girls?
 Who is advocating for them?
 Who's the mouthpiece for them?

-Claire Simon: I think for the women who are advocating for younger women, it's because: One, they come to us.
-And they don't feel that they have a voice in this process.
+women, it's because: One, they come to us.
+And they don't feel that they have a

 I also feel like providers, many providers, don't think young people should be having sex.
 So, as a result, they don't address the issues that a young person may come to them with.
 And the messaging that they're getting from many adults about sex is not to do it.
 But then the mainstream media tells them to "do it all the time" and, "This is how you're going to get accepted."
 From all the teeny bop shows, to anyone; there is sexuality, there are things that are in their face, but no one's talking about it to them.